amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

 # Data Collection for Text Summarization (Capstone Project)
 I explored the following different datasets for text summarization.
+Use the accompanying Python script (Data_Collection_Script.py) to download the below datasets.

 ## 1. Data Collection
 * **Arxiv and Pubmed Scientific Papers**